« Back to Results

 issues.
 Using a unique user level data from a large mobile platform, we examine the impact of the school choice lottery on the parental educational spending and other consumption and investment decision at China.
 Our results show that parents respond to the reform significantly after the announcement of the policy.
 In addition, we find that there exists a large heterogeneity across the gender and migrant history as well as their consumption level.
 Furthermore, we explore the potential source to finance the increase in educational spending and find that users with low to medium wealth will crowd out the general merchandise spending, but the users with high wealth level will cash out their mutual fund investment.
 Our results imply that there exists a large magnitude of undocumented noncompliance, which could potentially bias the intended policy effect.

-When The Student Becomes the Master: Learning by Creating Math Tutoring Videos
+When The Student Becomes the Master: A Field Experiment on Learning by Teaching

 Rohen Shah